HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 ## Overview

-This guide provides comprehensive instructions for integrating OpenTelemetry (OTel) with HCL Digital Experience (DX) to enable observability across your deployment.
-OpenTelemetry is an open-source observability framework that provides a unified approach to collecting traces, metrics, and logs from your applications.
+This guide provides instructions for integrating OpenTelemetry (OTel) with HCL Digital Experience (DX) to enable observability across your deployment.
+OpenTelemetry is an open-source observability framework for collecting traces, metrics, and logs from your applications.

 By integrating OpenTelemetry with HCL DX, you can:

-- Collect distributed traces across all DX components
+- Collect distributed traces across DX components
-- Monitor application metrics and performance indicators
+- Monitor application metrics and performance
 - Aggregate logs with correlation context
-- Export telemetry data to your preferred observability backend (Prometheus, Grafana, Elastic, etc.)
+- Export telemetry data to observability backends such as Prometheus, Grafana, or Elastic

 ## Prerequisites

-Before proceeding with the integration, ensure you have:
+Before you begin, ensure that you have:

 - A running HCL Digital Experience deployment on Kubernetes
 - Helm 3.0 or later installed and configured
 - kubectl access to your Kubernetes cluster
 - Administrative access to modify deployment configurations
-- An observability backend or endpoint to receive telemetry data (Prometheus, Grafana, etc.)
+- An observability backend to receive telemetry data, such as Prometheus or Grafana

 ## Architecture

-HCL DX consists of multiple services that can be instrumented with OpenTelemetry:
+HCL DX includes multiple services that can be instrumented with OpenTelemetry.

-**Node.js Services:**
+### Node.js services
 - Digital Asset Management (DAM)
 - Image Processor
 - Ring API

-**Java Services:**
+### Java services
 - DX Core
 - WebEngine
 - Runtime Controller
 - License Manager

-The OpenTelemetry Collector acts as a centralized telemetry data pipeline that receives, processes, and exports observability data from all instrumented services.
+The OpenTelemetry Collector acts as a centralized telemetry pipeline that receives, processes, and exports observability data from all instrumented services.

-## Quick Start: Deploying the OpenTelemetry Collector
+## Quick start: Deploy the OpenTelemetry Collector

-!!!important "Quick Start Configuration"
+!!! important
-    The following OpenTelemetry Collector deployment is provided as a **quick start example** for development and testing purposes.
-This configuration is **not production-ready** and should not be used in production environments without significant modifications.
+    This OpenTelemetry Collector deployment is provided as a quick-start example for development and testing only.
+It is not production-ready and should not be used in production environments without significant changes.

-    For production deployments, customers must:
+    For production deployments, ensure that you:

-    - Consult the [official OpenTelemetry Collector documentation](https://opentelemetry.io/docs/collector/) for highly available setup patterns
+    - Follow the official OpenTelemetry Collector documentation for highly available deployment patterns: https://opentelemetry.io/docs/collector/
-    - Implement proper security measures (TLS, authentication, authorization)
+    - Implement appropriate security controls, including TLS, authentication, and authorization
-    - Configure resource limits based on actual telemetry volume
+    - Configure resource limits based on expected telemetry volume
-    - Follow the latest best practices and recommendations from the OpenTelemetry community
+    - Follow the latest OpenTelemetry community best practices and recommendations

 ### Step 1: Add the OpenTelemetry Helm Repository

-The OpenTelemetry Collector can be deployed using the official Helm chart from the OpenTelemetry community.
+The OpenTelemetry Collector can be deployed by using the official Helm chart from the OpenTelemetry community.

 ```bash
 helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts